lodalo/Todo-Ember/README.md

 ==========

 Ember Todo App following the Todo MVC example.
-Uses our custom project layout and includes all dependencies (we are experimenting with a build process that works offline).
+Uses our custom project layout and split the Gruntfile config into multiple files in tasks/options.